richdost/aws-rest/README.md

 #### Minor
 - Delete to collection with special header to guard against oops
 - change role from backend-executor
-- Sometimes create-details.json is empty.
-Seems like need to wait for something.
 - Add table property to collection entries so the table can have a different name.

 ## Trouble-Shooting